 Dobbs House was a fixture of the Dallas airport/restaurant scene for a surprisingly long time.
 Dobbs House was still at Love Field in the 1980s — possibly into the ’90s.
 And when Dallas-Fort Worth International Airport opened, the Dobbs people slid right in.
 DFW was huge — and they had control of everything.
 (Alcohol sales alone must have been enormous!)

 For D/FW’s first two decades, a single company operated all of the bars and restaurants that generate about $40 million in sales each year.
 Dobbs House had the food and beverage contract from 1974 until 1993, when Host Marriott Services took over the operations.
-(Dallas Morning News, May 22, 1996)
+(DMN, May 22, 1996)

 Dobbs House was in business here for almost 50 years.
 That’s a pretty good run for a restaurant in Dallas.
 (And I hear their cornbread sticks were to die for.)

 Top photo showing Dobbs House Restaurant at Love Field found on eBay several months ago.

 Airport Restaurant menu (ca. 1940-1944) found on eBay, here.

 The Dobbs House cornsticks recipe is contained in the 1960 book How America Eats by Clementine Paddleford — used copies are out there, but they are surprisingly expensive.
 But from what I hear, if you want that recipe, it’s probably worth it!

 An interesting side note about James K. Dobbs, head of the company that bore his name: even though he was a resident of Memphis, he actually died in a Dallas hospital in September, 1960, having been sent here for asthma treatment, and having recently suffered his second heart attack.
 He was 66.
 His company had grown to include about 125 restaurants at the time of his death.
 He had also made huge sums of money in automobile dealerships.

 Photos and clippings are larger when clicked.